How might we encourage users to get more useful insights into MRR Movements chart?

 Distinguish MRR movement types

-Allow to save the customized chart
+Enabling users to save the customized chart

 For better accessibility and customization of charts, we implemented the ability to save MRR Movements chart with the customized view & filters.
 Users can easily find their customized chart with only one simple setup.